 In this step the running times of the recovery job must be selected.
 It is possible either to select a scheduler from the list or to create a new scheduler via create new option.
 Recovery jobs are run only in specific cases.
 In most of the cases it is recommended to set a One time scheduler for the recovery job (e.g. with start date 7th of September at 6 PM), or to start the job manually from the status bar.
 (For more information about how to set schedulers refer to the section Schedules above.)

 ✓ Processing settings:

 There are two possibilities what to recover by the job: the user may recover either the original, or the shortcut.
 If the user selects the shortcutting option, it is also required to specify the Virtual drive server name.
-By using the “Use default” option the Virtual Drive that was already configured on the Virtual Drive configuration page will be automatically preselected.
-It is recommended to use this option, as if the settings have been changed on the Virtual Drive configuration page, the value will be automatically used by the job, too, without a need to change the job’s settings.
+By using the “Use default” option, the Virtual Drive that was already configured on the Virtual Drive configuration page will be automatically preselected.
+It is recommended to use this option, because if the settings are changed on the Virtual Drive configuration page, the value will be automatically used by the job, too, without a need to change the job’s settings.

 ✓ Folders to process:

 In this section the user is required to specify one or multiple archive folder(s), or recursive folder structure(s) that were deleted and need to be recovered from the archive.
-There are multiple options how to add new source location(s) of which contents need to be recovered:
+There are multiple options how to add new source location(s) with content needed to be recovered:

 - Via the + new option:

 Click + new.
 The Folder to process dialog will open.
 In our case the contents of the “invoices” folder (file path \\tanews\TECH-ARROW files to archive\invoices) was originally archived and deleted, and we need to receive these documents back from the archive.
 First, we select the Root file path from the dropdown list and enter the subfolder to the Relative path text box.